auth0-tutorials/vapor-tutorial/build-your-first-swift-web-app-with-vapor.md

 }
 ```

-It's also pretty straightforward to create a post request and retrieve sent JSON data.
+It's also pretty straightforward to create an endpoint that responds to POST requests and returns data in JSON format.

 ```swift
 drop.post("contacts", "create") { request in